MohamadGouse547/example-voting-app/README.md

 *Nexus

-Create two more cloud instances for SonarQube and nexus and install docker on SonarQube and Nexus instances as well by running install_docker.sh.
+Create two more cloud instances for SonarQube and Nexus and install docker on SonarQube and Nexus instances as well by running install_docker.sh.
 And follow the steps below to setup Nexus.

 Create Nexus using docker container on Nexus' cloud instance: